 In therapy with children I use a combination of "art" and "play" techniques to help your child to manage their moods, , reduce negative behavior while encouraging positive behaviors.
 As your child therapist, I will work closely with you to teach you the parenting skills/interventions needed to interact with their children in positive and caring way.
 In therapy with children, the participation of parents is highly recommended and essential.
 Parents will be invited to sessions where they can practice communication skills with their children, practice empathy, practice problem solving, or simply share their concerns.

 In working with children, I do consult with teachers, school counselors, school psychologist, and other providers.
-When necessary I attend IEP meetings, Regional Center referrals and psychiatrist referrals.
+When necessary I attend IEP meetings, assist parents with completing Regional Center referrals and psychiatrist referrals.

 To discuss your child concerns and behaviors or to find support, feel free to call me at 818-497-7725.